marauderin/space-station/guides/7-perpetual-exchange/5-faq.md

 - Size = initial collateral \* leverage level.

 The TP/SL you have set earlier will remain the same after the positions are combined.
+(what about the time of entry? does it keep the original or the latest position created? or does it average that too? please add example for this.)